-Pollinator Day at the Farm Credit Farmers Market on June 19
+Pollinator Day at the Farm Credit Farmers Market June 17th and 18th

 El inglés es el idioma de control de esta página.
 En la medida en que haya algún conflicto entre la traducción al inglés y la traducción, el inglés prevalece.